CZ-NIC/knot-resolver/lib/README.rst

 On the other side are *layers*.
 They are responsible for dissecting the packets and informing the driver about the results.
 For example, a *produce* layer generates query, a *consume* layer validates answer.

 .. tip:: Layers are executed asynchronously by the driver.
 If you need some asset beforehand, you can signalize the driver using returning state or current query flags.
-For example, setting a flag ``QUERY_AWAIT_CUT`` forces driver to fetch zone cut information before the packet is consumed; setting a ``QUERY_RESOLVED`` flag makes it pop a query after the current set of layers is finished; returning ``FAIL`` state makes it fail current query.
+For example, setting a flag ``AWAIT_CUT`` forces driver to fetch zone cut information before the packet is consumed; setting a ``RESOLVED`` flag makes it pop a query after the current set of layers is finished; returning ``FAIL`` state makes it fail current query.

 Layers can also change course of resolution, for example by appending additional queries.